0xEgao/CarbonX/README.md

-# EnvTrade 🌿🌍
+# CarbonX 🌿🌍

-**EnvTrade** is a decentralized NFT-based carbon offset and donation platform built on **Solana**, where environmental organizations can register and list their NFT's on our marketplace.
+**CarbonX** is a decentralized NFT-based carbon offset and donation platform built on **Solana**, where environmental organizations can register and list their NFT's on our marketplace.
 Users and companies can purchase these NFTs to directly fund these initiatives while transparently contributing to environmental causes.

 <div>